Apex Trader Funding: Full Guide and Walkthrough

 The Evaluation

 Like most futures funding companies, Apex offers a variety of account sizes and plans to choose from.
-In addition to 8 separate account sizes, they are also separated by trading platforms: Rithmic and Tradovate.
+In addition to 8 separate account sizes, they are also separated by trading platforms: Rithmic, Tradovate, and the newly added WealthCharts.
 I use Rithmic for everything, but I’ve heard good things about Tradovate too.

 See the account sizes below, and note the additional $20 cost on Tradovate plans.

 I almost exclusively go with the $50k plans with Rithmic.
-They are the best value for the cost (relative to other accounts, as well as other firms), and more than enough size and drawdown to do well with.
+They are the best value for the cost, and more than enough size and drawdown to do well with.

-However, if you have the capital to go with a larger account, the $150k account is better than the $100k, and the 250k is pretty powerful as well, but neither are evenly scaled up from the $50k when it comes to drawdown or number of contract.
+If you have the capital to go with a larger account, the $150k account is better than the $100k, and the 250k is pretty powerful as well.
+Neither are evenly scaled up from the $50k when it comes to drawdown or number of contracts, though.

 You can compare all of the different account sizes and costs (even across firms) here.